Wildfire suppression: United States

 Specific agencies and different incident management teams may include a number of different individuals with various responsibilities and varying titles.
-A fire information officer (PIOF) generally provides fire-related information to the public, for example.
+A public information officer (PIO) generally provides fire-related information to the public, for example.
 Branch chiefs and division chiefs serve as management on branches and divisions, respectively, as the need for these divisions arise.
 Investigators may be called to ascertain the fire's cause.
-Prevention officers such as forest rangers may patrol their jurisdictional areas to teach fire prevention and prevent some human-caused fires from happening to begin with.
+Prevention officers often patrol their jurisdictional areas to teach fire prevention and potentially prevent some human-caused fires from happening.

-Communication

-Information may be communicated on fires in many forms.
-Radios, vocals, visual signals such as flagging and mirrors, literature such as an IAP or incident action plan, whistles and mobile touch-screen computer terminals are some examples.
-The USFS Visual Signal Code system provides symbols used to communicate from ground to air, while aircraft may use wing tilting, motor gunning or circling to communicate air-to-ground.

-Radio communication is very typical for communication during a wildfire.
-This is due to the wide coverage provided and the ability to communicate in a one-to-many format.
-One of the most popular radio manufacturers for this application is Relm Wireless (also known as Bendix King and BK Radio).
-The company is based in Florida, U.S., and holds many contracts with various government entities.
-The other up-and-coming company entering this niche market is Midland Radio.
-Its U.S. headquarters is in the midwest (Kansas City, Missouri), and it manufacturers many radio models, including mobiles and portables.